(Updated: March 5, 2018)

 4. Include links to the press in your signature line.
 This is a beautifully simple yet effective way to showcase your recent coverage.
 It promotes brand awareness and builds credibility with B2B leads.

 It could be something as simple as:

 Check out my recent contribution to [name of publication.]

 Want to know what leading industry advice I recently gave to [name of publication]?
 Check it out here.

-Or if you don't yet have any recent, awesome press, link to some owned media.
-This could be an article or a blog post that will still gain you credibility.
+If you don't yet have any recent, awesome press, link to some owned media.
+This could be an article or a blog post that will still boost you credibility.
 Either way, it helps to land you on a person's radar.